lufixSch/lufixSch.github.io/src/routes/(articles)/projects/programming_projects/localcompletion/+page.md

   - Add option (possible regex) to specify after which characters the LLM should be/not be triggered
 - Increase context
   - Add content after cursor to prompt
-  - Add content of other files
+  - Add content of other (not visible) Files
 - Return multiple completions (add suggestions from history)
 - Improve detection of already existing symbols at the end of a completion
   - Reduce chance of repeating already existing symbols
   - Reduce completion stopping because of false detection of already existing symbols
 - Custom completion stopping
-  - Stop completion after n lines
   - Detect bracket/brace/parenthesis imbalance and stop/don't stop
     - Missing closing bracket -> don't stop
     - Improve detection of already existing symbols at the end of a completion based on this
 - First line preview
   - Preview the first line (and maybe more) of the completion while completion is still ongoing
 - Enable/Disable llm completion for specific filetypes
-- Fix Error where completion is not diplayed

 ## Extension Settings